Updated: Feb 11

 Taking inspiration from Robinson, NuMinds has developed aPKT needs analysis system that assesses, through a combination of written questions and personal interviews with both the student and parent, the state of a student’s Passions, Knowledge and Talents in order to customize a learning enrichment path that might most quickly lead a student to a state of fulfillment, success and even happiness.

 We don’t hold the panacea that might effortlessly turn around a monolithic cruiseliner headed toward an iceberg (almost there…), but the resonance of Sir Ken Robinson’s bold manifesto for The Element inspires us in our own unique model for acknowledging and nurturing each student’s passions, knowledge and talents.

-The Element: how finding your passion changes everything by Sir Ken Robinson, with Lou Aronica, 2009.
+Cited: The Element: how finding your passion changes everything by Sir Ken Robinson, with Lou Aronica, 2009.
 New York, Viking.